What is a Condo? How to Buy or Invest in a Condominium?

 • Best For: Buyers who want walkability, skyline views, and full-service amenities.

-• Trade-offs: Highest HOA fees due to elevators, building staff, and extensive amenities.
+• Trade-offs: Highest HOA fees due to elevators, building staff, and extensive shared services.

 2. Mid-Rise Condo